SubhamMurarka/Schotky/README.md

   Node with smaller sequence value gets the chance first to acquire lock, claim a new range (GlobalCtData).

-  Server updates its range as Start = GlobalCtDataPrev, End = GlobalCtData + Range - 1 and Update GlobalCtData to End + 1.
+  Server updates its range as start = GlobalCtData, end = GlobalCtData + Range - 1 and Update GlobalCtData = end + 1.

   After that ES node corresponding to this server in Lock node is deleted/ released.